BrooklinJazz/MakeMe/server/README.md

+# Cient

+To start your client:
+  * make sure you cd into the client folder
+  * run yarn web, yarn android, or yarn ios

 # Server

 To start your Phoenix server:
+  * make sure you cd into the server folder
   * Setup the project with `mix setup`
   * Start Phoenix endpoint with `mix phx.server`